The-Great-Resignation-What-it-Means-for-the-Recruiters

 Working on brand image comes after reevaluating your work model and work culture.
 However, recruiters cannot project and market a brand image that is fake at its core.

-Also Read: How is Engineering Industry Taking Steps to Make Students Job Ready?
+Also Read: How to Groom Your Students to Crack Job Interviews?

 Also read: Must-Have Tools for Every Tech Recruiter